Mockney: Details

-One explanation of dialect adoption given in social linguistics is the desire for prestige, that a person is likely to adopt speech patterns (including accent, vocabulary, dialect or even language) which they perceive to be prestigious.
+One explanation of dialect adoption given in social linguistics is the desire for prestige; a person is likely to adopt speech patterns (including accent, vocabulary, dialect or even language) which they perceive to be prestigious.

 The concept of communication accommodation, either upwards or downwards in idiolect, can be seen in many social interactions.
 One can put someone at ease by speaking in a familiar tone or intonation, or one can intimidate or alienate someone by speaking more formally.
 For example, in a courtroom, a more formal voice register with technical legal jargon can be used to intimidate a defendant.
 In contrast, mockney seeks to lower the perceived socio-economic class of the speaker.